andre-st/goodreads-toolbox/likeminded.md

 	  I've got 10 of 31.398 members,
 	  with 5 members actually worth investigating,
 	  and only 1 member already on my hand-curated list of 137 followees
-	- a minimum of 6 common books (2%) listed 43 matches, more or less interesting
+	- a minimum of 6 common books (2%) listed 43 members, more or less interesting
 	- the new authors-version takes longer but yields better results, e.g., many more matches with my hand-curated followees list